Vakore/Derisory-Demo/README.md

 - Added polish
 - Fixed some hitboxes
 - Changed some lines of dialog

+v1.31
+- Fixed a subtle performance issue with fullscreen.
+Had little impact unless recording the screen, has now been fixed.
+Lowering the screen scale can increase performance even further but can cause blur.

 * Known bugs: having multiple buttons set to an action on keyboard effects controller.
 I am not super concerned about this right now, but just note that you should not have the same button bound to multiple actions on keyboard if you want to use controller.
 I am just saying this for those who want to use UP to jump and attack up.
 If you only use keyboard, do not worry about this.